 If you have buttermilk on hand, you can replace the milk and apple cider vinegar with 1 cup buttermilk.
 As for "scoring" the bread, this creates an intentional weak spot that helps control the direction in which the loaf expands.
 Serve a slice warm out of the oven, or if cooled, toast before serving.
 It is unrivaled when warm, with it's crusty shell.

-- Apple cider vinegar - 1 tablespoon (substitute: lemon juice or white vinegar)
+- 1 tablespoon apple cider vinegar (sub with lemon juice or white vinegar)

-- Organic cane sugar - 1 tablespoon (substitute: any white sugar)
+- 1 tablespoon organic cane sugar (sub with any white sugar)